maubuz/1B4-F21/wk5/excel-functions.md

 ## Exercises

-1. Download the `Wk5_practice.xlsx` excel file from lea and work on the spreadsheet.
+1. Download the `Functions.xlsx` excel file from lea and work on the spreadsheet.